julia-git/capstone_airbnb/README.md

 ## Analysis:

 Model A: TEXT FEATURE<br />
-This model is specifically for the description of the listing.
+NLP analysis of several text categories indicated that the description of the listing was the best predictor of the popularity of the listing.
 After removal of the English stopwords and lemmatization of the text, I ran the text through the CountVectorizer and the TF-IDF.
-The best model for predicting popularity was Random Forest with the CountVectorizer, which gave me a F1 score of 0.86.
+Random Forest with the CountVectorizer gave me the highest F1 score of 0.86.
 The code for Model A can be found in Model_A.ipynb.

 <br />